Auto-annotation API

 Helper factory functions

-The CVAT API model types used in the AA function protocol are somewhat unwieldy to work with, so it’s recommented to use the helper factory functions provided by this layer.
+The CVAT API model types used in the AA function protocol are somewhat unwieldy to work with, so it’s recommended to use the helper factory functions provided by this layer.
 These helpers instantiate an object of their corresponding model type, passing their arguments to the model constructor and sometimes setting some attributes to fixed values.

 The following helpers are available for building specifications: